imranraja85/global_request_id/README.md

 `GlobalRequestId.retrieve` should retrieve the X-REQUEST-ID

+## Inspired by..

+This gem was inspired 'Building Microservices' by Sam Newman.
+And uses [the request_store gem](https://github.com/steveklabnik/request_store) for thread local storage.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.